Coocoochee

-Inter-colonial warfare broke out during Coocoochee's teenage years.
-Shawnee battles along the Ohio River made their way north, eventually reaching Coocoochee's Native Montreal village.
-Due to the wars her family, including the two toddler aged children her and her husband had at the time of the wars, walked 700 miles to their new home in central Ohio where they remained until she died.
+Warfare broke out during Coocoochee's teenage years.
+Due to the wars - and ongoing attacks and forced removals by Europeans - she and her family, including the two toddler aged children, had to flee their home, and walked 700 miles central Ohio.

 From 1769 to 1777, Coocoochee and her family lived among the Shawnee in Ohio.
 In Ohio they lived on the west bank of the Scioto River in a town led by Blue Jacket, a Shawnee war chief.

+Multiple times throughout her life, she and her family were forced to flee due to encroachment and attacks by American and British colonists.
+They often were forced to live as refugees.
+In 1790, her husband was murdered by American soldiers who raided, murdered, and burnt Indigenous people's homes under the command of General Josiah Harmar.

+Coocoochee advocated for resistance against the attacks, encroachment, and forced removals carried out by Americans and Europeans against Indigenous people.
+She believed that the Europeans and Americans intended eradicate Indigenous people, and witnessed many of her people - and family - murdered.

 Family

-Sometime between 1754 and 1763 Coocoochee married a Mohawk warrior named Cokundiawsaw.
+Sometime between 1754 and 1763 Coocoochee married a Mohawk war chief named Cokundiawsaw.
 During this time, before leaving for Ohio, they had four children: one daughter and three sons.
+Two of her sons were named White Loon and Black Loon.